 Homeowners in the South are also paying more attention to where their building materials are coming from.
 Many look for discarded wood and metal that’s destined for the landfill and repurpose those materials as accent beams, artwork, door frames, mantles or even tables and chairs.
 In the South, where hurricanes are an unfortunate fact of life, home designers often rescue materials tossed away after natural disasters.
 Many Southerners feel this is a great way to honor those who suffered loss in a storm.
 Rather than trashing pieces of someone’s home, they reuse the materials and enjoy them for years to come.

 Southern homes are often characterized as ornate, filled with lots of textures on everything from upholstery to walls.
 This trend is starting to shift toward smoother, sleeker lines in the home.
-While some designers have declared the “contemporary” style trend dead, Southerners are rebranding it and making it their own, trading in raised cabinets for flat-panel cabinets, turning in their smocked bedding and blankets for smoother models, and creating spa-like bathrooms utilize ceramic and smooth surfaces over marble.
+While some designers have declared the “contemporary” style trend dead, Southerners are rebranding it and making it their own, trading in raised cabinets for flat-panel cabinets, turning in their smocked bedding and blankets for smoother models, and creating spa-like bathrooms that utilize ceramic and smooth surfaces over marble.

 Southerners have always been trendsetters when it comes to home design.
 Homeowners all over the country look to the South to see what the newest style trends will be.
 In the coming years, we expect to see Southerners continue to spend their home-renovation dollars on maximizing usable space, creating cleaner lines, and making homes healthier.